Guilherme-Cancella/Guilherme-Cancella/readme.md

 My name is Guilherme and I'm a front-End web developer from Belo Horizonte, Minas Gerais.
 I've always had a great passion and curiosity for technology, and choosing the world of software development came very naturally to me.
 My goal is to create amazing websites and apps that solve real-world problems while looking great on all devices.

-Studying - Business Administration, Software Engineering and the Front-End Developer course by Onebitcode.